 Additionally, as with most other sectors, when investing in biotechnology stocks investors must decide on the level of risk they are willing to take.
 For instance, a large, established biotechnology company with a multibillion-dollar market cap is less likely to succumb to bad market conditions than a more speculative, newly listed company in the clinical trial phase.

-While investing in biotech stocks is generally the more popular choice in terms of investment options in the sector, ETFs are a way to mitigate some of the risks that are inherent with investing in stocks.
+While investing in biotech stocks is generally the more popular choice when it comes to getting involved in the sector, ETFs are a way to mitigate some of the risks that are inherent with investing in stocks.

 ETFs hold assets like stocks, commodities and bonds, and trade close to their net asset value.
 Typically, ETFs track an index.
-For biotechnology, there are several indices that can be followed, including the S&P Biotech Select Industry Index (INDEXSP:SPSIBI), the NYSE Arca Biotechnology Index (INDEXNYSEGIS:BTK) and the NASDAQ Biotechnology Index (INDEXNASDAQ:NBI).
+For biotechnology, there are several indexes that can be followed, including the S&P Biotech Select Industry Index (INDEXSP:SPSIBI), the NYSE Arca Biotechnology Index (INDEXNYSEGIS:BTK) and the NASDAQ Biotechnology Index (INDEXNASDAQ:NBI).

-Fior Markets predicts that the global biotechnology market will have a compound annual growth rate of 7.02 percent between 2020 and 2027 to reach US$833.34 billion by the end of the forecast period.
+In terms of the sector’s future outlook, Grand View Research predicts that the global biotechnology market will have a compound annual growth rate of 13.96 percent between 2023 and 2030 to reach US$3.88 trillion by the end of the forecast period.

-The firm’s analysts attribute this growth to the increasing need for new drugs to treat chronic diseases, such as strokes, cancer, asthma and hypertension.
+It attributes this growth to the increasing need for new drugs to treat chronic diseases, such as strokes, cancer, asthma and hypertension.
 The focus is on diagnostics and therapeutic solutions for these chronic diseases.
 There is also increasing demand for biotechnology innovation in the agriculture sector in response to rising demand for organic food products.